 Extra features and functions of a title bar

-Below is a list of some of the functions of the title bar.
-Keep in mind that not all of these features are supported in all operating systems.
+Below is a list many of the title bar's functions.
+Keep in mind that not all of these are available in all operating systems and programs.

 - Press and hold the mouse button on the title bar to move the window.

 - Double-click the title bar to maximize the window or set the window into window mode.

 - Windows 7 introduced side-by-side windows, a feature that "snaps" windows to the side of the screen.
 To use side-by-side windows, click-and-drag the title bar to any edge of the screen.